 Sojourner House is a place where interns are encouraged to utilize existing their knowledge and talents, while increasing their understanding about domestic and sexual violence, and developing the professional skills necessary to build their careers.

 Please note: Sojourner House does not offer opportunities for paid internships, however, if you are a student eligible for work-study program funding, we are happy to work with you to securing an off-site placement with us.

-The fall internship season runs from September 7th (first session of volunteer/intern training) through mid-December.
-Interns are expected to work a minimum of 8 hours per week, either at our Safe House (emergency shelter) based in Northern Rhode Island or at our Drop-In Center in Providence, based on their position.
+The spring internship season runs from January 23rd* (first session of volunteer/intern training) through mid-May.
+Interns are expected to work a minimum of 8 hours per week**, either at our Safe House (emergency shelter) based in Northern Rhode Island or at our Drop-In Center in Providence, based on their position.

 Due to the sensitive nature of our work, the following is required of all interns prior to the start of their internship:

 - Be at least 18 years of age by the start of their internship;